Dióscoro Puebla: Biography

-Puebla was born in Melgar de Fernamental.
+Puebla was born in Melgar de Fernamental, Spain.
 His first studies took place in the public schools of Carrión de los Condes, where he displayed his talent for drawing.
 This led to his enrollment at the new "Escuela Municipal de Dibujo de Palencia", which had been created in 1838 and ultimately produced many well-known Spanish artists, including José Casado del Alisal, Eugenio Oliva and Asterio Mañanós Martínez.
 In 1845, he enrolled at the Real Academia de Bellas Artes de San Fernando in Madrid, where he studied with José de Madrazo and Carlos Luis de Ribera y Fieve.

 After completing his course in Madrid he was able to perfect his art by travelling to Rome, thanks to a competitive grant awarded by the Ministry of Public Works; 12,000 Reales per year for three years, beginning in 1858.
 While there, he became part of the group of Spanish painters who gathered at the Antico Caffè Greco.
 The grant was later extended for two years, enabling him to visit other parts of Italy.